jacobmoyle/slackThemes/README.md

 # :nail_care: Themes

 Slack themes for companies I've worked for.
 These are all based off some type of branding that caught my eye and do not accurately represent the actual company branding guidelines.
-I also prefer dark themes :full_moon_with_face:
+I also prefer dark themes :new_moon_with_face:

 ## [ClearMetal](https://www.clearmetal.com/)